section-engineering-education/engineering-education/content/articles/hilt-android-tutorial/index.md

 Hilt already knows how to create `EnglishPerson`.
 So all is well.

-Instances that Hilt knows how to create go by the name *bindings*
+Instances that Hilt knows how to create go by the name *bindings*.

 So `EnglishPerson` and `SpanishPerson` are bindings.